Akshaymonkv/Akshaymonkv/readme.md

  * ✌️ Skilled in JS and it's frameworks, Node.js, Express.js and React.js + ( React Native ) in particular.
  * 🏳️ Experience in Java and Python programming languages.
  * 💁 Intrested to learn and collaborate on data science projects.
- * 🎓 Experinced in working with mainframe system in the MLEU and Business Finance domains.
+ * 🎓 Experinced in working with mainframe systems in the MLEU and Business-Finance domains.

 <br/>
 <img src="https://github-readme-stats.vercel.app/api?username=Akshaymonkv&&show_icons=true&&theme=dark&show_icons=true" >